Bettina Lili Czifra: 2023

 Czifra became age-eligible for senior competition in 2023.
 At the Hungarian Team Championships, she helped her club finish second, and she finished third in the all-around.
 Then at the Elek Matolay Memorial, she won the all-around silver medal behind teammate Gréta Mayer.
 She competed at the European Championships where she helped Hungary finish fourth as a team.
 At the Varna World Challenge Cup, she won her first FIG World Cup medal- a gold on balance beam.
 Then at the Szombathely World Challenge Cup, she won silver on floor exercise and bronze on uneven bars.
 She won the all-around, balance beam, and floor exercise titles at the Hungarian Championships.

 Czifra competed at the World Championships alongside Csenge Bácskay, Gréta Mayer, Zója Székely, and Nikolett Szilágyi; they finished fifteenth as a team during qualifications.
 Individually, Czifra was the third reserve for the all-around final.
 Although the Hungarian team did not qualify a full team to the 2024 Olympic Games, Czifra earned an individual berth as the highest placing Hungarian gymnast and sixth highest placing all-arounder not part of a qualified team.
 She finished her season at the Hungarian Masters Championships, where she won gold medals on balance beam and floor exercise.

 2024

 Czifra competed at the 2024 Olympic Games.
 She qualified to the individual all-around final where she ultimately finished twenty-first.

+2025

+In May of 2025, Czifra competed at the 2025 European Championships, competing on vault, uneven bars, and balance beam.
+She qualified for the uneven bars final in seventh place.
+In the final, she achieved a career-high score of 14.100, winning the silver medal behind Nina Derwael of Belgium and ahead of Ana Bărbosu of Romania.

+Czifra was part of the Hungarian team at the 2025 World Championships, alongside teammates Zója Székely and Gréta Mayer.
+She competed on uneven bars and was third reserve for the uneven bars final.